 To track this, monitor metrics like the number of document revisions required or the rate of client-reported issues.
 A decrease in these numbers is a strong indicator that your automation efforts are successful.
 Regularly monitoring these key metrics is essential for seeing the full impact of automation on your process efficiency and the quality of your service delivery.

-Common Challenges (and How to Solve Them)
+Common Roadblocks (And How to Get Past Them)

 Switching to a new workflow automation tool can feel like a huge step forward, but it’s not always a straight path.
 Like any major business change, you might run into a few bumps along the way.
 The good news is that most of these challenges are common and completely solvable with a bit of planning.